thanhtinhpas1/vietqr-parser/README.md

 # QRPay EMVCo for VietQR
 A Go package to help build and parse EMVCo VietQR easier with few lines only.
-This package was based on format of Napas about [VietQR](https://vietqr.net/portal-service/download/documents/QR_Format_T&C_v1.0_VN_092021.pdf) to build QR Code at VietNam.
+This package was based on format of Napas about [VietQR](https://vietqr.net/portal-service/download/documents/QR_Format_T&C_v1.0_VN_092021.pdf) which called **EMVCo** to build QR Code at VietNam.
 Bank applications will follow this standard to parse info of EMVCo QR and fill in all necessary information to IBFT transfer to account.

+Beside that, this package also supports build some more complex use cases of QR such as Visa, Master, UPI, build QR with amount, description, tip and fee as well, ...etc

 ## Examples for build basic QR Code
 Build QR with some basic information like beneficiary account, bank name